-The PetSafe® In-Ground FenceTM has been proven safe, comfortable, and effective for all pets up to 55 pounds with neck sizes 6"-26".
-The system works by producing a radio signal from the Fence Transmitter through up to 4000 feet of Boundary Wire.
+The PetSafe® Deluxe In-Ground Cat FenceTM has been proven safe, comfortable, and effective for all cats over 6 lb. and at least 6 months old.
+The system works by producing a radio signal from the Fence Transmitter through up to 4000 ft. of Boundary Wire.
 The Boundary Wire is buried or attached to a fixed object to enclose the Pet Area.
-You temporarily define the Pet Area with Boundary Flags for a visual aid in training your pet.
-Your pet wears a Receiver Collar with Contact Points that touch his neck, and, once trained, is allowed to roam freely in the Pet Area.
-When your pet reaches the Warning Zone, the Receiver Collar gives a warning beep.
-If your pet continues into the Static Correction Zone, a safe Static Correction will be delivered through the Contact Points to get his attention until he returns to the Pet Area.
+You temporarily define this Pet Area with Boundary Flags for a visual aid in training your cat.
+Your cat wears a Receiver Collar with Contact Points that touch his neck and, once trained, is allowed to roam freely in the Pet Area.
+When your cat reaches the Warning Zone, the Receiver Collar gives a warning beep.
+If your cat continues into the Static Correction Zone, a safe Static Correction will be delivered through the Contact Points to get his attention until he returns to the Pet Area.